Never Ending Tour: Band

 During a 2006 interview with Rolling Stone magazine, Dylan spoke about his band at that time: This is the best band I've ever been in, I've ever had, man for man.
 When you play with guys a hundred times a year, you know what you can and can't do, what they're good at, whether you want 'em there.
 It takes a long time to find a band of individual players.
 Most bands are gangs.
 Whether it's a metal group or pop rock, whatever, you get that gang mentality.
 But for those of us who went back further, gangs were the mob.
 The gang was not what anybody aspired to.
 On this record [Modern Times] I didn't have anybody to teach.
 I got guys now in my band, they can whip up anything, they surprise even me.

-Other notable members include Stu Kimball (guitar from 2004-2018), Denny Freeman (guitar, slide guitar from 2005–2009), Larry Campbell (guitar, slide guitar, pedal steel, banjo, cittern, mandolin and violin from 1997–2004), George Receli (drums from 2002-2019), Freddy Koella (guitar from 2003–2004), David Kemper (drums from 1996–2001), Bucky Baxter (pedal steel from 1992–1999), John "J.J."
-Jackson (guitar from 1991–1997) and G.E.
-Smith (guitar from 1988–1990).
-Between the years 2003-2004, Tommy Morrongiello, a technician on the tour, would frequently play guitar with Dylan & his Band.
+Other notable members include Stu Kimball (guitar 2004–2018), Denny Freeman (guitar, slide guitar 2005–2009), Larry Campbell (guitar, slide guitar, pedal steel, banjo, cittern, mandolin and violin 1997–2004), George Receli (drums 2002–2019), Donnie Herron (pedal steel guitar, violin, banjo, mandolin 2005–2024), Freddy Koella (guitar 2003–2004), David Kemper (drums 1996–2001), Bucky Baxter (pedal steel 1992–1999), John "J.J."
+Jackson (guitar 1991–1997) and G. E. Smith (guitar 1988–1990).
+In 2003–2004, Tommy Morrongiello, a technician on the tour, would frequently play guitar with Dylan & his Band.
 Charlie Sexton, who played the guitar from 1999 until 2002, returned as the lead guitarist in Dylan's band for the fall 2009 tour, replacing Denny Freeman.
 Sexton was in turn replaced by Duke Robillard for the first half of 2013, before returning on July 3, 2013.
 Sexton was replaced for seven concerts by Colin Linden before returning once again on July 26, 2013.

 Over the years, many artists have been special guests at shows, playing songs with Dylan and his band.
-Artists include Phil Lesh, Jack White, Paul Simon, Ronnie Wood, Bruce Springsteen, Bono, Norah Jones, Willie Nelson, John Mellencamp, Tom Petty, Neil Young, Jimmie Vaughan, Carl Perkins, Elvis Costello, Amos Lee, Patti Smith, Van Morrison, Joni Mitchell, Warren Haynes, Al Kooper, Jorma Kaukonen, Paul James, Kenny Wayne Shepherd, Dave Stewart, Chrissie Hynde, Nils Lofgren, Dave Matthews, Susan Tedeschi, Dave Alvin, Chuck Loeb, Dickey Betts, Bob Weir, Ian Moore, Roger McGuinn, Cesar Diaz, Boyd Tinsley, LeRoi Moore, Doug Sahm, Aimee Mann, Liz Souissi, Ray Benson, Leon Russell, Lukas Nelson, Carlos Santana and Mark Knopfler.
+Artists include Phil Lesh, Jack White, Paul Simon, Ronnie Wood, Bruce Springsteen, Bono, Norah Jones, Willie Nelson, John Mellencamp, Tom Petty, Neil Young, Jimmie Vaughan, Carl Perkins, Elvis Costello, Amos Lee, Patti Smith, Van Morrison, Joni Mitchell, Warren Haynes, Al Kooper, Jorma Kaukonen, Paul James, Kenny Wayne Shepherd, Dave Stewart, Chrissie Hynde, Nils Lofgren, Dave Matthews, Susan Tedeschi, Billy Strings, Dave Alvin, Chuck Loeb, Dickey Betts, Bob Weir, Ian Moore, Roger McGuinn, Cesar Diaz, Boyd Tinsley, LeRoi Moore, Doug Sahm, Aimee Mann, Liz Souissi, Ray Benson, Leon Russell, Lukas Nelson, Carlos Santana and Mark Knopfler.